Ram4GB/SGURankFE/README.md

 - Manage all tag and debug if analyzic tag is working correctly.
 We use g4 to track person's behavior such as: scroll, view, click,... [[Tag management](https://tagmanager.google.com/#/home) ]
 - This is a place where we generate a measure code id & stream id to add it into the tag management. [[ID Analyzic](https://analytics.google.com/analytics/web/?authuser=0&hl=en#/a160915242p322440600/admin/streams/table/3843323327)]

-> [Hint]: Please turn off fireware extension before check the analyses
+> [Hint]: Please turn off fireware extension before checking the analyses

 ## Related post